 Premises Liability Lawyer

-Premises Liability concerns can be addressed by Law Offices of Marc S. Ward, LLC.
-This practice offers legal representation for clients in the Cockeysville, Maryland area.
+Premises Liability concerns can be addressed by Larry I. Moore, Civil Litigation Attorney & Business Counselor.
+This practice offers legal representation for clients in the Cary, North Carolina area.

 Pro se - This Latin term refers to representing yourself in court instead of hiring professional legal counsel.
 Pro se representation can occur in either criminal or civil cases.